-Analysis | 3 takeaways from Day Three of Trump’s impeachment trial
+Analysis | Four takeaways from Day 3 of Trump’s impeachment trial

 “You know, I’m not afraid of Donald Trump running again in four years,” Lieu said.
 “I’m afraid he’s going to run again and lose, because he can do this again.”

-The comment was clearly intended to speak to Republican senators who might be on the fence.
+The comment was clearly intended for Republican senators who might be on the fence.
 The party establishment has flirted with a break from Trump in an attempt to phase him out, but that’s no easy process.
 And of late, Republicans appear to have rallied behind the former president.

 It’s also logical that Democrats wouldn’t be terribly concerned about Trump running again, given that he just lost and was one of the most unpopular presidents in history (despite actually coming closer than most recognize to winning reelection).
 Lieu tried to drive home that this was bigger than just an attempted political disqualification.

-Another impeachment manager, Rep. Diana DeGette (D-Colo.), also got at this idea, urging Republicans to hold Trump accountable, but also arguing that it’s not just about that.
+Another impeachment manager, Rep. Diana DeGette (D-Colo.), also got at this idea.

 “All of these people who have been arrested and charged, they’re being accountable, held accountable for their actions,” she said.
 “Their leader, the man who incited them, must be held accountable as well.”